jessicarush/javascript-notes/README.md

 ## description

-In the same spirit as [my python notes](https://github.com/jessicarush/python-notes), I'll be using this repo to collect my notes and example code as I learn JavaScript.
+In the same spirit as [my python notes](https://github.com/jessicarush/python-notes), I'll be using this repo to collect my notes and examples as I learn JavaScript.
 Filenames reflect the topic as much as possible.
 The data directory contains resources for some of the examples.
 My training is self-guided through the use of text books and online resources listed below.

 ## credits